JohnBogdan1/Ultimate-Tic-Tac-Toe-bot/README.md

 The code will be posted after the contest is over.
 It is written in Java.

-Bot name on both platforms is: Digimitsu
+Bot name on both platforms is: Digimitsu and CBSwagmentation.